-The Ionian island of Zakynthos is one of the most important breeding grounds of the Caretta-Caretta in Greece and even in the entire Mediterranean.
-The wind-protected bay of Laganas with its dune-like sandy beaches in the far south offered the sea turtles ideal conditions for laying their eggs in the past.
+The Ionian island of Zakynthos is one of the most important breeding grounds of Caretta Caretta in Greece and even in the entire Mediterranean.
+The wind-protected bay of Laganas, with its dune-like sandy beaches in the far south, offered sea turtles ideal conditions for laying their eggs.

-With the advent of mass tourism on Zakynthos the populations of sea turtles have been drastically reduced.
-The heavy development of the coast and the intensive use of sandy beaches for beach tourism are, in addition to trawling fishing, the greatest threats to the endangered species.
+With the advent of mass tourism on Zakynthos, the populations of sea turtles have been drastically reduced.
+The heavy development of the coastline and the intensive use of sandy beaches for beach tourism are, alongside bottom trawling, the greatest threats to this endangered species.

-We as holidaymakers can actively contribute to the sea turtle protection on Zakynthos or through our (mostly unknowing) actions ensure that at some point there are no more of these majestic animals in the Mediterranean.
+As holidaymakers, we can actively contribute to sea turtle conservation on Zakynthos – or, through our actions (often without realising it), help ensure that one day none of these majestic animals remain in the Mediterranean.

-In this article you will find the most important information about Zakynthos Turtles and a guide on what we as tourists can do directly and indirectly to preserve sea turtles.
+In this article you will find the most important information about Zakynthos turtles and a guide on what we as tourists can do, directly and indirectly, to help preserve sea turtles.
 True to the motto:

 “Be the change you want for this world.”